lvrfrc87/netprot/README.md

 - Strings using the same `separator`.
 - Trailing words such as `https` is removed as not needed
 - Protocols defined as `tcp/1024-1026` are unpacked for each port in range defined
-- Unlegal protocosl such as `TCPP/80` are removed
+- Illegal protocols such as TCPP/80 are removed
 - Duplicates are also removed
 - All strings are upper cases
 - List is sorted
-- `ICMP` and `ANY` are recognized as legal tring and paased through
+- `ICMP` and `ANY` are recognized as legal tring and passed through

-`Netprod` not only standardize data, but also evaluate them.
+`Netprod` not only standardizes data, but also evaluates them.
 Let's have a look to the other methods

 :warning:
 List of protocols must be standardized first.